Athotakb88/CodSoft-DataScience-Internship/README.md

- 📌  Task 4 Credit Card Fraud Detection using Machine Learning
+ 📌 Credit Card Fraud Detection using Machine Learning

 ## 📌 Project Overview
 This project focuses on detecting fraudulent credit card transactions using Machine Learning techniques.
 Due to the highly imbalanced nature of fraud datasets, effective modeling and evaluation are crucial to accurately identify fraudulent activities while minimizing false positives.